happyuc-project/web3j/docs/source/abi.rst

 Type mappings
 -------------

-The native Java to ABI type mappings used within web3j are as follows:
+The native Java to ABI type mappings used within webuj are as follows:

 - boolean -> bool
 - BigInteger -> uint/int